Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

   <version>3.1.3</version>
 </dependency>
 ```
-2. Register the MultiPart Feature on your `JerseyConfigProvider`:
+2. Register the MultiPart Feature in the `JerseyConfigProvider` class:
 ```java
 config.register(MultiPartFeature.class);
 ```
-3. Create the webservice endpoint to upload a file (using `multipart/form-data`):
+3. Create the webservice endpoint to upload a file using `multipart/form-data`:
 ```java
 @POST
 @Operation(description = "Upload a file")